gofn/gofn/README.md

 - remoteBuildURI is remote URI containing the Dockerfile to build.By default is empty.
 More details on [docker api docs](https://docs.docker.com/engine/reference/commandline/build/#/git-repositories)

+- -input is a string that will be written to the stdin of the container

 - -h Shows the list of parameters

 gofn generates the images with "gofn/" as a prefix.